gvwilson/11-techbook/README.md

 *Trust them*:
 if a passage doesn't make sense to them, then it doesn't matter if it makes sense to you.
 Find a colleague or friend who you can trust to be brutally honest.
-It's one thing to get feedback from your editor or outside reviewers, but someone you trust that will challenge your arguments is invaluable.
+It's one thing to get feedback from your editor or outside reviewers, but someone you trust who will challenge your arguments is invaluable.

 Similarly,
 as Tom Wilkie once said,